 (a) Applicability.

-This section shall apply to 1979 through 1989 model passenger cars, light-duty trucks, and medium-duty vehicles; 1979 and subsequent model motorcycles and heavy-duty vehicles; motor vehicle engines used in such vehicles; 2020 and subsequent model year trailers certified to the GHG emission standards of section 95663(c), title 17, CCR; and 2022 and subsequent model year heavy-duty hybrid vehicles, or 2022 and subsequent model year incomplete hybrid vehicles from 10,001 to 14,000 pounds GVWRs, equipped with 2022 and subsequent model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, and hybrid powertrains used in such vehicles.
+This section shall apply to 1979 through 1989 model passenger cars, light-duty trucks, and medium-duty vehicles; 1979 and subsequent model motorcycles and heavy-duty vehicles; motor vehicle engines used in such vehicles; 2020 and subsequent model year trailers certified to the GHG emission standards of section 95663(c), title 17, CCR; 2022 and subsequent model year heavy-duty hybrid vehicles, 2022 through 2026 model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, and 2027 and subsequent model year heavy-duty hybrid powertrains certified pursuant to title 13, CCR, section 1956.8.2.
 The warranty period shall begin on the date the vehicle or trailer is delivered to an ultimate purchaser, or if the vehicle or trailer is first placed in service as a “demonstrator” or “company” car prior to delivery, on the date it is first placed in service.

 (b) General Emissions Warranty Coverage.